tony-jones/slick/README.md

 Be sure to look over the [installation docs](docs/install.md) to verify your environment is prepared.
 Once you have verified, check out the [commands](docs/commands.md) available to get started.

+## BEM Methodology

+Check out this [guide](docs/bem.md)guide for specifics on naming conventions and how we used BEM for a better UX.

 ## Accessibility

 All components are tested to be web accessible and 508/ADA compliant.